luigi-sexpistols/git-commands/readme.md

 git fs 123
 ```

+## Future State

+I think it should be possible to do most of these actions purely with git hooks, removing the need for the scripts.
+Probably worth investigating to see how much effort it would take.

 ## Installing

 > **Note:** The `global-setup.sh` script has not yet been created and will be a future upgrade.

 ~~Simply run `./src/global-setup.sh` to create the aliases in your global git config.
 These aliases are the same for every repository, it is repo-specific config that does the magic.~~

-Once global setup is complete, we can run `./src/repo-setup.sh` to create config entries and hooks in the currrent working directory.
+Once global setup is complete, we can run `./src/repo-setup.sh` to create config entries and hooks in the current working directory.

 ## Usage